 Lakshmi Yoga, Adel Quaker Meeting House, New Adel Lane, Leeds, West Yorkshire, LS16 6AZ.

 Calm Collective Yoga

 At Calm Collective, the practice of yoga is as much about the mind as it is the body.
 They encourage busy professionals to take time out to reconnect with themselves while you work your way through a series of poses that will improve your flexibility, strength and balance.
 They run their own Calm Collective classes on Call Lane, as well as holding sessions at The Yoga Space and Yoga Kula.
-Their sessions are £5 per class, unless you want a one-to-one session, in which case they start at £50 per hour.
+Their sessions start at £6 per class, unless you want a one-to-one session, in which case they start at £50 per hour.
 Look out for their Yoga Brunch at Hyde Park Book Club too.

 Calm Collective Yoga hold their sessions at The Yoga Space, Yoga Kula and on Call Lane.

 An open-minded community hub with a surprising selection of classes, Shadwell Studio is the perfect place to start your yoga journey.
 They offer a range of traditional classes, but you can also try rarely found sessions, like Fierce Grace.
 They also have the latest infrared heating technology, so you can try Hot Hatha Flow and Vinyasa Flow – you can even ease your way into it with their 60-minute Yin classes, practiced in ambient heat.
 Drop-in sessions are £10 or you can get a 10 class pass for £85.